riojosdev/100-days-of-code/log.md

 **Thoughts:** So, I have been learning the platform by copying and remixing one line of code at a time.
 It's actually going well, since I've decided to rebuild my minimalistic game on the Instant Games platform.
 The main thing I am a bit concerned was the config.json file.
 But it was easy.

 **Link(s) to work**: None

+### Day 51: Jul 4, 2020

+**Today's Progress**: Learning the Facebook's Instant Games platform - DIY style

+**Thoughts:** I have ported all the code to work on Facebook Instant Games Platform.
+But now I'm struggling to debug all the bugs that showed up after removing all the cookies support.
+The main thing I'm having trouble with is the placement of diffrent functions of code in the facebook's games platform.

+**Link(s) to work**: None